 Personally, the most I can ever muster for seated meditation is a half lotus, and only with great effort.
-(One of my hips is really open, the other really tight.)
 And, if you think you need to be in lotus or even half lotus position to meditate, this is an unnecessary restraint you’re putting on yourself.
 Easy pose (sukhasana) and Diamond pose are two other common, and easier seated poses that are great for meditation.
 If you still find discomfort in these seated postures, try raising your hips higher than your knees using several cushions or blankets.
 I have found that both positions, especially easy pose, are much more comfortable for me the higher I am off the ground.
 If these don’t work for you, try Well-being pose.
 If all else fails, you can sit in a chair to meditate!
 Just sit on the edge, ensuring that your spine is straight and elongated, rather than slouching against the back.

 If you have trouble sitting not because of physical limitations but because of your mental activity, try making walking the focus of your meditation instead.
 You can find more information and instructions for walking meditation in this article.
 The Guided Meditations for Love and Wisdom CD I reference above also has a nice walking meditation.